A full dichotomy for Holant$^c$, inspired by quantum computation: Holant + +

 We have shown that either one of the three possible planar triangle gadgets yields a symmetric non-degenerate function, or $f$ itself is already symmetric.
 Thus there always exists a non-degenerate symmetric ternary function in $S(\{f\})$ which is realisable by a planar gadget. \end{proof}

 \begin{lemma} Suppose $f\in\allf_3$ has $W$ type, i.e.\ $\ket{f}=(A\otimes B\otimes C)\ket{W}$ for some matrices $A,B,C\in\GL$. {If $f\notin (K\circ\cM)\cup(KX\circ\cM)$, there exists a non-degenerate symmetric ternary function $g\in S(\{f\})$.
 The function} $g$ has GHZ type and is realisable by a planar gadget. \end{lemma} \begin{proof} Since $f$ has $W$ type, we can write $\ket{f}=(A\otimes B\otimes C)\ket{W}$: i.e.\ the function $f$ can be thought of as the `virtual gadget' given in Figure~\ref{fig:virtual_gadget}, where the white dot is now assigned $\ONE_3$.
-We can therefore combine three copies of $f$ into the triangle gadget given in Figure~\ref{fig:symmetrising_GHZ}a, analogous to the previous lemma. {By basic linear algebra, we can apply the LDU decomposition to $C^T B$:
+We can therefore combine three copies of $f$ into the triangle gadget given in Figure~\ref{fig:symmetrising_GHZ}a, analogous to Lemma~\ref{lem:GHZ_symmetrise}.